5 Best Airlines To Fly To Europe In Business Class

 Which is the best airline to fly to Europe in Business Class?
 I have picked United Airlines, American Airlines, Virgin Atlantic, British Airways, and Delta as the best airlines to travel transatlantic in Business Class.

-United is my first choice with its Polaris seat, and American Airlines comes in second with their Super Diamond seat.
-Virgin takes spot 3, and the inconsistent Delta Business Class product comes in 4th, British Airways, used to come in at number 5 with its thin, uncomfortable seats, but it’s new Business Class seats are so much better that it is now placed in number 4 in this listing.
+United is my first choice with its Polaris seat, and American Airlines comes in second with its Super Diamond seat.
+Virgin takes spot 3, and the inconsistent Delta Business Class product comes in 4th, British Airways used to come in at number 5 with its thin, uncomfortable seats, but its new Business Class seats are so much better that it is now placed in number 4 in this listing.

 1. British Airways

 British Airways has recently rolled out its new business class seats on its transatlantic flights.
 The new seats feature a fully flat bed, direct aisle access, increased storage space, and a unique dining experience.
-Customers can also make use of the in-seat power and USB charging points and a built-in massage feature.
+Customers can also make use of the in-seat power, USB charging points, and a built-in massage feature.
 In addition, the airline has enhanced its in-flight entertainment selection with a larger range of movies, TV shows, music, and games.

 British Airways does not publish exact numbers for the number of transatlantic flights that feature their new business class seats.
 However, British Airways has recently renovated their First and Business Class cabins across their entire fleet of long-haul aircraft, so most of the transatlantic flights operated by British Airways should feature the new business class seats.